-This exhibition is open to all artists living in the United States, and is held at the d’Art Center in Norfolk, Virginia.
+This exhibition is open to all artists living in the United States and is held at the d’Art Center in Norfolk, Virginia.
 The d’Art Center is Norfolk’s thirty-year-old art center and includes working professional artist studios and provides a wide variety of exhibitions and programming open to the public.
 The d’Art Center is located in the NEON district of Norfolk.
 The exhibition will be co-curated by gallery manager Amanda Bradley, and exhibition juror and Artist Ken Wright.

-Reception: Thursday, March 14th 2019, 5:30-
+Reception: Thursday, May 14th 2020, 5:30-7:30pm

-Notifications (by email): By 5pm, Tuesday
+Notifications (by email): By 5pm, Monday April 20th, 2020

-Accepted works arrive by: March 5th, 2019
+Accepted works arrive by: May 1st, 2020

-Submission fee: $35.00 for up to 3 works
+Submission fee: $35.00 for up to 3 works (one image per submission)

 1st Place: $500.00